Spintronics for image recognition: performance benchmarking via data-driven simulations: Introduction

 \section{Introduction}

-The impact of artificial intelligence (AI) on various industries and our daily lives has been transformative.
-However, the widespread use of AI has raised concerns about its energy consumption and environmental impact during resource-intensive training and large-scale inference phases~\cite{dhar2020carbon}.
-Moreover, conventional computers, despite decades of miniaturization and optimization, are nearing their limits in computing power~\cite{wilkes1995memory, frank2001device}.
+The impact of artificial intelligence (AI) on various industries and our daily lives is undeniable~\cite{lecun2015deep}.
+However, the widespread use of AI has raised concerns about its energy consumption and environmental impact during resource-intensive training and large-scale inference phases~\cite{dhar2020carbon, patterson2021carbon}.
+With the rapid development of large generative models, the electricity demand of AI is now growing fast enough to even match that of small countries~\cite{devries2023growing}.
+Moreover, conventional computers, despite decades of miniaturization and optimization, are nearing their limits in terms of computing power~\cite{wilkes1995memory, frank2001device, waldrop2016chips}.